bryonmiller/python-projects/README.md

 # python-projects

-This is where I will house my Python first housing projects.
+This is where I will house my Python projects.

-Feel free to use what you like.